Too early for UK to start ‘living with Covid’, scientists warn

 “Other countries aren’t throwing in the towel – why has our government given up trying to protect us?”

-And Oxford University professor of primary care Trisha Greenhalgh said: “Stop testing, play it down, normalise the deaths, deny the long-term consequences, learn to live with it, mock the scientists.
+And Oxford University professor of primary care Trisha Greenhalgh said: “Stop testing, play it down, normalise the deaths, deny the long-term consequences, learn to live with it, mock the scientists...
 I’m trying to imagine what would’ve happened if we’d taken the same approach to a previous fast-spreading infectious disease, such as smallpox, polio, TB or HIV.”

-Latest figures from the UKHSA showed that since last Monday, more than 1.2 million people have tested positive for the virus - a 6.6 per cent increase on the previous week.
+Latest figures from the UK Health Security Agency showed that since last Monday, more than 1.2 million people have tested positive for the virus – a 6.6 per cent increase on the previous week.

-On Thursday, there were 18,454 people in hospital with coronavirus, up from 14,126 a week before.
-Just under five per cent of patients required mechanical ventilation to help them breathe.

 Join our new commenting forum